 BAM API – Using MessagingEventStream to write BAM Events from pipeline components

-MessagingEventStream (MES) is used inside a BizTalk pipeline component to write Bam as part of the messaging transactions ensuring that your BAM event persistence remains in sync with the BizTalk pipeline transactions.
+MessagingEventStream (MES) is used inside a BizTalk pipeline component to write BAM as part of the messaging transactions, ensuring that your BAM event persistence remains in sync with the BizTalk pipeline transactions.

 Messaging Event Streams are asynchronous and store tracking data first in the BizTalk MessageBox database.
-Periodically the data is processed and persisted to the BAM Primary Import database by the Tracking Data Decode Service (TDDS).
+Periodically, the data is processed and persisted to the BAM Primary Import database by the Tracking Data Decode Service (TDDS).
 This class is derived from the base class EventStream.

 • An IPipelineContext: contains the pipeline context